Demonio Infernal

-José Antonio Rojas (born January 17, 1995) is a Mexican professional wrestler (luchador in Spanish) best known under the ring name Demonio Infernal (Spanish for "Infernal Demon").
+José Antonio Rojas (born January 17, 1995) is a Mexican professional wrestler, best known under the ring name Demonio Infernal (Spanish for "Infernal Demon").
 He is a second-generation wrestler, son of Guillermo Martinez Cid, best known as Bombero Infernal and the brother of wrestlers Matrix Jr., Muerte Infernal, Capitain Muerte and La Bomberita.
 Rojas made his in-ring debut in 2012, using the name Demonio Imperial.

-He works for International Wrestling Revolution Group (IWRG) in the State of Mexico as well as taking bookings on the independent circuit in Mexico.
+He works for International Wrestling Revolution Group (IWRG) in the State of Mexico as well as taking bookings on the independent circuit in his country.
 Demonio Infernal, Eterno and Lunatic Xtreme (collectively known as "El Infierno Eternal") hold the Districto Federal Trios Championship and he is also the current IWRG Rey del Ring Champion as well as the IWRG Intercontinental Middleweight Champion.
 Rojas was originally a masked wrestler (Enmascarado in Spanish) but was forced to unmask in 2016 as he lost a Lucha de Apuestas bet match to Dragón Fly and has competed unmasked ever since.

 Personal life

 José Antonio Rojas was born on January 17, 1995, in Mexico City.
 He is the son of Guillermo Martinez Cid, a professional wrestler best known under the ring name Bombero Infernal.
-His three younger brothers are also professional wrestlers, known as the enmascarados (masked wrestlers) Matrix Jr., Muerte Infernal and Capitain Muerte respectively.
+His three younger brothers are also professional wrestlers, known as the masked wrestlers Matrix Jr., Muerte Infernal and Capitain Muerte respectively.
 His younger sister is also a professional, the enmascarada known as La Bomberita.
 As neither of his brothers nor his sister have been unmasked via a Lucha de Apuestas ("Bet match") loss, their names are not a matter of public record.